 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Zillow Group reported total greenhouse gas emissions of approximately 79,806,000 kg CO2e, with emissions distributed across various scopes: 197,000 kg CO2e from Scope 1, 363,000 kg CO2e from Scope 2 (market-based), and 79,806,000 kg CO2e from Scope 3.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 94% by 2030, using 2019 as the baseline year.
-Additionally, Zillow Group plans for 75% of its suppliers, based on emissions from procured goods and services, capital goods, and business travel, to have science-based targets by 2028.
-These targets align with the necessary reductions to limit global warming to 1.5°C, demonstrating Zillow's commitment to sustainability and climate action within the real estate sector.
+In 2023, Zillow Group, Inc. reported total greenhouse gas emissions of approximately 80,000,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 79,806,000 kg CO2e.
+The company's Scope 1 emissions were about 197,000 kg CO2e, while Scope 2 emissions totalled approximately 363,000 kg CO2e (market-based).
+Zillow has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 94% by 2030, using 2019 as the baseline year.
+This target is aligned with the Science Based Targets initiative (SBTi) and reflects a commitment to significant reductions in operational emissions.
+Additionally, Zillow plans for 75% of its suppliers, based on emissions from procured goods and services, capital goods, and business travel, to have science-based targets by 2028.
+In 2022, Zillow's total emissions were approximately 2,891,364,000 kg CO2e, with Scope 3 emissions making up the majority at about 2,891,364,000 kg CO2e.
+The company has shown a commitment to transparency and accountability in its emissions reporting, with data disclosed across all relevant scopes (1, 2, and 3) for multiple years.
+Zillow's proactive approach to climate action positions it as a leader in the real estate sector, demonstrating a clear strategy to mitigate its environmental impact while engaging its supply chain in sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents